From Bosphorus to Mount Ararat: 10 Turkish Destinations You’ll Love

 If you like the sea, wildlife, and sunshine, Fethiye is the right choice for you.
 This laid-back Turquoise Coast town has a lovely shoreline, a busy marina, and local markets selling anything from handmade goods to fresh fruit.

-Rising above the city, the ancient rock tombs of Amyntas, carved into the cliffs, provide an extraordinary recollection of its Lycian past.
-A short drive will take you to Ölüdeniz, famous for its blue lagoon, where families may swim in tranquil, shallow water.
+A short drive will take you to Ölüdeniz, famous for its blue lagoon, where families may swim in calm, shallow water.
 To make the most of the trip, we recommend renting a pedal boat to admire nature and watch paragliders on the Babadağ Mountain.

 Fethiye boat cruises can take you to the Twelve Islands for swimming and snorkeling.
 Or, if you prefer exploring on foot, the beautiful Lycian Way is a 760 km footpath going all the way through the region.